vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 <alert type="error">

-  The current version of Vuetify does not support Vue 3.
+  The current stable version of Vuetify does not support Vue 3.
 Support for Vue 3 will come with the release of [Vuetify v3](/introduction/roadmap/#v30-titan).
-When creating a new project, please ensure you selected Vue 2 from the Vue CLI prompts, or that you are installing to an existing Vue 2 project.
+When creating a new project meant for production, please ensure you selected Vue 2 from the Vue CLI prompts, or that you are installing to an existing Vue 2 project.
+If you would like to create or use Vuetify v3 in a test project, you can select v3 in the Vue CLI prompts.

 </alert>